scala/docs.scala-lang/sips/minutes/2016-10-25-sip-minutes.md

 Heather says that she's in favor of trailing commas because makes beginners be less confused by the syntax and help people get started with the language.
 Iulian doesn't like the specialized version, he would prefer a general version.
+Josh is not present, but he will vote via email in the next week.

-**Outcome**: All the Committee decides to vote on accepting the proposal again for a final review with a clear specification of the changes.
-Seth and Adriaan vote against, the rest of the Committee except Josh vote in favor of it.
-According to our new rules, Josh gets to decide whether the proposal will be readmitted for review or cancelled (**NOTE**: Josh votes in favor of trailing commas one week after the meeting).
+**Outcome**: All the Committee (except Seth and Adriaan) decides to vote on accepting the proposal again for a final review.
+For this review, Dale has to update his proposal championing for one of the different changes to the syntax, and making a succinct specification whose consequences can be analysed by the Committee.
 Trailing commas will be reviewed in November.

 ### Discussion of SIP-20: Improved Lazy Val Initialization